belbo9/belbo9.github.io/_pages/robotics_module_info.md

 <p style="font-size: 14px;">
-A for loop was employed to compute 50 trajectory points for x, y, and z between the initial and final points, with the loop iterating from t = 0 to t <= 𝑡2 in intervals of 0.1.
+A for loop was employed to compute 50 trajectory points for x, y, and z between the initial and final points, with the loop iterating from t = 0 to t <= 𝑡2 in intervals of 0.1 seconds.
 The robot then uses ‘InverseKinematics.m’ code to move the robot to each point.
 The task required 𝑡2 = 5𝑠 so this was set as a constant.
-Within the for loop, a delay of 100ms was added so that the total time the robot take to move is equal to 5s.
+Within the for loop, a delay of 100ms was added so that the total time the robot takes to move is equal to 5s.
 Target points were declared as home, pick and place positions and the robot is programmed using the for loop to go in the order home → pick → home → place → home.
-This sequence continues until the robot power is oB.
-For simplicity and easy following, the code saves the for loop and other sections, such as inverse kinematics, as functions (shown in table below).
-These functions are then called into the main program.
+The header source and sketch files for the project are attached below.s
 </p>